 My name is Darcy Brockbank and I am a life member of the Nippon Bijutsu Token Hozon Kyokai (NBTHK).
-I collect and buy Japanese swords and related items, and I am also an author and photographer.
-I'm also writing a series of books documenting the great swords in North American collections.
-I maintain a small, but high quality collection of swords and my own interest lies primarily in the Yamashiro and Soshu traditions.
+I collect, buy and sell authentic antique Japanese katana, tanto, tachi and other sword related items, and I am also an author and photographer.
+I'm also writing a series of books documenting the great swords in North American collections, though this is a very long term project.
+I maintain a small, but high quality inventory of swords and my own interest lies primarily in the Yamashiro and Soshu traditions.
 If you have a sword or a collection you wish to sell, feel free to contact me to discuss.

 You can contact me by using the Email button on the upper right hand corner of this website.

-Most importantly, if you have a family sword or found a piece somewhere and need help appraising it and coming to grips with "what to do," I take pride on giving straight and honest advice to the best of my ability in regards to your property or discovery.
+Most importantly, if you have a family sword or found an antique sword somewhere and need help appraising it and coming to grips with “what to do,” I take pride on giving straight and honest advice to the best of my ability in regards to your property or discovery.
 Feel free to write to me and ask me for assistance, I will be glad to help you out.
-Please note that this is a service intended to help collectors and families.
-If you are looking for a commercial evaluation because you are actively engaged in related activities buying and selling, then you should be looking for a paid consultation.
-I can help you with this, and also recommend others who can help.
+Please note that this is a service intended to help collectors and families and is not a free consulting service for businesses.

 Swords Available for Purchase